On the geometry of period doubling invariant sets for area-preserving maps: Introduction

 One of the strong properties of infinitely renormalizable maps is \textit{rigidity}: asymptotically, on smaller and smaller scales, there is a universal geometry around the invariant Cantor set.
 All period doubling Cantor sets are topologically equivalent, but a priori there is no reason to believe that these conjugating homeomorphisms can have some smoothness.
 However, it is well-known that the period doubling Cantor sets in one-dimensional dynamics are rigid: there are smooth conjugations.

 Many numerical and physical experiments show that exactly the same universal geometry from one-dimensional dynamics occurs also in some dissipative higher dimensional systems.
-Surprisingly, the rigidity phenomenon is more delicate in higher dimensions.
+As it turns out, the rigidity phenomenon is more delicate in higher dimensions.

-Recently, one-dimensional techniques have been extended to strongly dissipative perturbations of one-dimensional systems, such as Hénon maps, , see~\cite{CEK1, CLM, LM1, LM2,Haz,HLM}.
+Recently, one-dimensional techniques have been extended to strongly dissipative perturbations of one-dimensional systems, such as Hénon maps, see~\cite{CEK1, CLM, LM1, LM2,Haz,HLM}.
 Strongly dissipative two-dimensional Hénon-like maps can be thought of as two-dimensional perturbations of one-dimensional systems.
-In \cite{CEK1} and \cite{CLM} two renormalization schemes were developed for strongly dissipative Hénon-like maps at the accumulation of period doubling which explain the universal geometry present in these Hénon-like maps.
-Surprisingly, the period doubling Hénon-like Cantor sets are not smoothly conjugated to their one-dimensional counterpart, see \cite{CLM, LM1}.
+In~\cite{CEK1} and~\cite{CLM} two renormalization schemes were developed for strongly dissipative Hénon-like maps at the accumulation of period doubling which explain the universal geometry present in these Hénon-like maps.
+Surprisingly, the period doubling Hénon-like Cantor sets are not smoothly conjugated to their one-dimensional counterpart, see~\cite{CLM, LM1}.

 Nevertheless, the geometry of the one-dimensional period doubling Cantor set is still present.
 The conjugations between the Cantor sets of strongly dissipative Hénon-like maps is almost everywhere, with respect to the natural measure on the Cantor set, smooth.
-This phenomenon is called {\it Probabilistic Rigidity}, see \cite{LM1, LM3}.
+This phenomenon is called \textit{Probabilistic Rigidity}, see~\cite{LM1, LM3}.
 Small scale geometry has a probabilistic nature in higher dimensions.

+We will say that a Cantor set has bounded geometry, if the distance between neighboring sets in the $n$-th generation cover is commensurable to their diameters.
+These covers are generated dynamically by an iterated function system of two contractions, on of them being a constant linear map $\Lambda$, the other - a composition of this linear map with dynamics.
+Such iterated function system is commonly referred to as a {\it renormalization microscope}.
+Every $n$-th generation cover contains a distinguished ``piece'', generated by a finite composition of $\Lambda$'s only.
+The $n$-th generation cover itself can be also viewed as the orbit of this central piece of length $2^n$ by dynamics.

-We will say that a Cantor set has bounded geometry, if the distance between neighboring sets in the $n$-th generation cover is commensurable to their diameters. \cite{LM1} and \cite{LM3} demonstrate that the unbounded geometry is present in the Cantor sets of strongly dissipative Hénon-like maps, but the measure of pieces in the $n$-th cover with unbounded geometry disappears as $n$ increases.
+The papers~\cite{LM1} and~\cite{LM3} demonstrate that the unbounded geometry is present in the Cantor sets of strongly dissipative Hénon-like maps, but the measure of pieces in the $n$-th cover with unbounded geometry disappears as $n$ increases.